For free nutrition information and advice, email Pat McKay

 90% Raw Meat, 10% Cooked Vegetables, BIO-8, & CLO-3

 To be at their optimum health, our dogs and cats must eat live food just as coyotes, wolves, bobcats, and mountain lions do in the wild.

 My Nutrition Program for preparing meals for all kittens/puppies and cats/dogs is 90% chunks of raw meat and 10% boiled or steamed vegetables that have been mashed to the consistency of baby food or junior food before mixing with the raw meat…and lots of butter in the vegetables.

 To prepare one cup (8 ounces) of 90/10: 7 ounces of raw meat to 1 ounce of vegetables.

 For vegetables from Costco: zucchini, celery, broccoli, green beans, and cauliflower.
 Of course, if you happen to live in an area where you can buy directly from farmers and ranchers who are raising meat and vegetables organically, then you are the lucky ones.

 You may prepare sufficient amounts for your family of dogs/cats on a daily basis or you may prepare large amounts and freeze it in packages containing enough for their daily food.

 Whether you use my method of steaming, or you boil the vegetables; whatever, I’m sure there aren’t two people preparing their cat or dog’s food in the same way…and that’s fine.
 Whatever works for you.
-What is important is that the meat is in chunks, that it is raw, and the vegetables are cooked and mashed.
+What is important is that you start with whole meats, cut the meat up in chunks, that the meat is raw, and the vegetables are cooked and mashed.

 You may have a cat/dog that eats 1 tablespoon a day or you may have one that consumes 6 cups or more a day.
-No matter what the size your animal, the 90/10 proportions remain the same.
+No matter what size your animal, the 90/10 proportions remain the same.

 All meats and vegetables must be fit for human consumption.